 The Osaki overpass crosses the Yamanote Line.
 Below is Osaki Station.

-Looking at the other side of the road, we found a disc-shaped structure that looked like an aviation antenna!
+Looking at the other side of the road, I found a disc-shaped structure that looked like an aviation antenna!

 But in reality, it looked like a walkway.
 Are there solar cells on the ceiling?